 Whichever type of top loader you decide is your best bet – both should do the job perfectly fine – you’ll need to give serious thought to factors such as capacity and energy efficiency, which will have a direct impact on purchase prices and ongoing energy costs.
 However, the good news is that, owing to their generally more modest features, top loaders tend to be cheaper than front loaders.

-The most notable difference between these outcomes and those from our latest review of front load washing machines is that the factor of ‘ease of use’ really comes to the fore.
-If you want a new top load washing machine that delivers on performance & reliability, ease of use and value for money, our ratings suggest Fisher & Paykel and Simpson stand out as good contenders.
-But be sure to compare a wide range of options before deciding which is best for your family.
+If you want a new top loader washing machine that delivers on performance & reliability, ease of use and value for money, our ratings suggest Fisher & Paykel stands out as a good contender.
+However, be sure to compare a wide range of options before deciding which is best for your family.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and used a new top loader washing machine last 3 years – in this case, 572 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,500 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used a washing machine in the last 3 years – in this case, 939 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.